© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Oakmount Mill engine and engine house, Wiseman Street is a scheduled monument protected by Historic England under reference 1005084.
 View the official record →

-Oakmount Mill engine and engine house, located on Wiseman Street in Lancashire, is a nineteenth-century industrial structure associated with textile manufacturing in the region.
+Oakmount Mill engine and engine house is a listed industrial structure located on Wiseman Street in Lancashire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005084.

 Oakmount Mill engine and engine house, Wiseman Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005084.